Pulse - Chapter 10 - Eyeshine

 Kalen quickly weighed up his options and acted with the tactical confidence of someone that had done this a thousand times.
-He waited for the Slaver guards to pass his cover position so that their backs were turned to him, then stepped out and executed both of them in quick succesion, armor piercing rounds crashing through faceless skulls, smoke billowing from gaping wounds as the two Slavers slumped to the ground.
+He waited for the Slaver guards to pass his cover position so that their backs were turned to him, then stepped out and executed both of them in quick succession, armor piercing rounds crashing through faceless skulls, smoke billowing from gaping wounds as the two Slavers slumped to the ground.

 Both agents immediately raised their arms in surrender, a look of terror sweeping across their faces.